-The rubbings are taken from graves in four cemeteries in Sicily.
-Migrants' graves are usually marked with numbers rather than names as their bodies remain unidentified.
+The project includes a series of graphite rubbings made from the graves of unnamed migrants who died whilst trying to reach Europe by boat.
+Migrants' graves are usually marked with numbers rather than names as the majority of their bodies remain unidentified.

-Maya has recently published an article on the subject of art & migrant deaths at sea - 'Reframing the debate: The art of Lampedusa' for 'Crossings: Journal of Migration and Culture' (2016).
+I have recently published an article on the subject of art & migrant deaths at sea - Reframing the debate: The art of Lampedusa for 'Crossings: Journal of Migration and Culture' (2016).

-A version of the article can be read here: Reframing-the-debate-the-art-of-lampedusa
+The article can be read here: Reframing-the-debate-the-art-of-lampedusa